pranamg/powerplatform-samples/samples/multi-level-menu-component/README.md

 ClearCollect(ThisMenu,Filter(DefaultMenu, Type="Menu" || (Type="MenuHeader" && MenuLevel = 1)));
 ```
 The menu uses a container with an icon definition and a text control for the menu links rather than a button because you can include any icon and are not limited by the number of icons included with the button control.

 It is probably better not to include the icon SVG definition in the collection definition as shown above but rather define global variables to represent the icons.

+The important properties of the component are
+* MenuList
+* ExpandMenuAction
+* SelectionAction

+The optional properties are
+* MenuColor
+* MenuIndent
+* MenuTemplateSize

+In this example where DefaultMenu is the name of the collection containing all of the menu items consisting of the three menu types, menu headers, menu items and the base menu; and ThisMenu is the collection from which items are added and removed based on the items selected in the component:

+MenuList is set to ThisMenu

+ExpandMenuAction is set to ClearCollect(ThisMenu, NavMenuMultiLevelVer2_1.UpdateMenuExpand(ThisMenu, DefaultMenu, MenuName));

+SelectionAction is set to ClearCollect(ThisMenu, NavMenuMultiLevelVer2_1.UpdateMenuSelection(MenuName, DefaultMenu, ThisMenu));

+ExpandMenuAction is the event property that occurs when a menu header is expanded or contracted and SelectionAction is the event property that occurs when a menu item is selected returning the title of the selected menu in the parameter MenuName.
+MenuName can then be used to navigate to a menu

 <!--
 Any special pre-requisites?
 Include any lists, permissions, offerings to the demo gods, or whatever else needs to be done for this sample to work.